sonyagreen/continuous_deployment_talk/README.md

 * and inflexible thinking
 * and also totally reasonable concerns

 in a way that wasn't going to overwhelm or give a knee-jerk reaction of inflexbility as well.
-I decided instead of immediately opening 8 different issues (which never goes over well), I wrote up one dossier.
-I presented the whole of it, in a way that wasn't overwhelming.
+Digestible.
+Instead of immediately opening 8 different issues (which never goes over well), it first was condensed into one document.
+I've taken to calling it a dossier*.
-(fuck yeah, "dossier", love that word. maybe define)

 3 lessons: how we fixed it